Christian Ulken

 E-Mail

-The handling of conventional general cargo (incl.
-RoRo) is a specialised handling area with correspondingly high added value in the port.
+The handling of conventional general cargo (including RoRo) is a specialised area with correspondingly high added value in the port.
 Multipurpose terminals are predominantly used in this segment.
-The Port of Hamburg has no less than six of these, with the terminals of BLG Logistics Group, C. Steinweg, HHLA Frucht- und Kühlzentrum, Rhenus Midgard, Unikai and Wallmann & Co.
+The Port of Hamburg boasts no fewer than six of these terminals, operated by BLG Logistics Group, C. Steinweg, HHLA Frucht- und Kühlzentrum, Rhenus Midgard, Unikai, and Wallmann & Co.

-These goods are usually either too large, too heavy or both, or otherwise unsuitable to be handled in containers.
-In the tropical fruit sector, there has been a trend in recent years from transport in reefer ships with conventional handling to reefer containers in Hamburg.
-This shifted corresponding volumes into temperature-controlled containers, which meant that they were excluded from these statistics.
+These goods are typically too large, too heavy, or both, or otherwise unsuitable for handling in containers.
+In recent years, the tropical fruit sector has seen a shift from transportation in reefer ships with conventional handling to the use of reefer containers in Hamburg.
+As a result, corresponding volumes have moved to temperature-controlled containers, thereby being excluded from these statistics.

 Market Research Manager, Port